 For more information, please refer to the TUM International Office.

-Academic calendar and credits per semester
+Academic calendar, examination period and credits per semester

 The TUM academic calendar divides our academic year in two semesters:

 Examinations: mid February – beginning of March (may differ in other departments)

 Lecture period: beginning/end April – mid July/beginning of August (differs every year)

 Examinations: mid/end July – beginning/mid August (may differ in other departments)

 Please consider our different teaching and examination periods when planning your exchange stay!
 It is crucial that you be present in Munich in time for the very beginning of the lecture period.
 If possible, arrive earlier.
 Depending on the lecture start, the examination period differs from year to year, in particular for the summer semester.